armory/docs/content/en/cd-as-a-service/tutorials/deploy-demo-app.md

 ## Tear down

-You can run the `destroy.sh` script to uninstall Prometheus and the Remote Network Agents.
-This script also deletes the Kubernetes namespaces created by the `setup.sh` script.
+You can run the `configuration/teardown-helm.sh` script to uninstall the Remote Network Agents and delete both the RNA and app namespaces.

 ## Troubleshooting